History Teacher: Educational Requirements

 Learn about the education and preparation needed to become a history teacher.
 Get a quick view of the requirements as well as details about training, job duties and certifications to find out if this is the career for you.

 History teachers provide students with a broad exposure to historical events and processes as well as access to various threads of thought from antiquity through the present day.
-They're often employed in junior high and high schools.
-Becoming a history teacher generally entails completion of a bachelor's degree program in history with a teacher education component.
+They often gain employment in junior high school, high school and college.
+History teachers plan lessons, grade assignments, assess student progress and ensure that students meet learning yearly learning objectives.
+Becoming a history teacher at the middle or high school level generally entails completion of a bachelor's degree program in history with a teacher education component.
+History teachers at the college level typically hold a doctoral degree.

 Source: *U.S. Bureau of Labor Statistics